hidr0/HexBin/README.md

-saHello this is my project.
+Hello this is my project.

 Not much info for now, but I will do more later.